+2 Repealed by the Building Services (Registration) Act 2011 s.
+107

-2 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Department of Local Government is to be read and construed as a reference to the Department of Local Government and Regional Development.
+3 Under the Alteration of Statutory Designations Order (No. 4) 2013 a reference in any law to the Department of Local Government is to be read and construed, unless the context otherwise requires, as a reference to the Department of Local Government and Communities.

+4 Now known as the Local Government (Miscellaneous Provisions) Act 1960.

-3 The Caravan Parks and Camping Grounds Amendment Regulations 2000 r.
+5 The Caravan Parks and Camping Grounds Amendment Regulations 2000 r.
 22 reads as follows:

 22. Transitional